chrocapix/utilz/README.md

 ### init-zig.sh

-A zsh script that creates a ready-to-go zig CLI project using the `utilz` modules.
+A zsh script that initializes a ready-to-go zig CLI project using the `utilz` modules.
 More precisely, it:

   0. runs `git init .`
   1. populates it with `build.zig`, `build.zig.zon`, `.gitignore`, `src/main.zig`